kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>20,000 BCE</span> Mr. Tabon man prepares a tasty meal of roasted bats and tarsier head soup just outside his cave in southern Palawan while watching the spectacular sunset of the West Philippine Sea marred by Chinese Coast Guard boats on the horizon.

 - <span class=year>3,000 BCE</span> Standing on the coast of mainland Asia, Moana and her Austronesian kin embark on a great journey to colonize each and every island of Southeast Asia and the Pacific Ocean.
-The laziest and least adventurous of them settle on the first islands they see: the Philippine archipelago.
+The most lethargic and least adventurous of them settle on the first islands they see: the Philippine archipelago.

 - <span class=year>800 CE</span> Hindu-Buddhist barangay of Tondo is founded on the northern shores of Pasig River in Luzon.
 The settlers later build the fabled Smokey Mountain, the biggest landfill in the Srivijayan Empire where territories near and far can dump their trash.

-- <span class=year>900 CE</span> Frustrated by the native islanders’ propensity to forget their debts, moped-riding Bumbays introduce the Brahmic writing script Kawi to the islands to have a paper record of who owes what.
+- <span class=year>900 CE</span> Frustrated by the native islanders’ propensity to forget their debts, moped-riding Bumbays introduce the Brahmic writing script Kawi to the islands to have a record of who owes what.

 - <span class=year>1240</span> Arab traders introduce the trendy new religion of Islam to Sulu, where it spread throughout the archipelago.
 Native Filipinos who keep several wives and slaves now have a convenient religious justification for it.